 Related: How to Deal with Anxiety: 6 Ways to Cope and Heal

-4 Fun and Stress Relieving Activities for Kids
+4 Fun and Stress Relief Activities for Kids

-Try these fun and stress relieving activities for kids and let us know what you think.
-Tag your results with us on Instagram at @lovinglifetoday_tampabay.
+Try these fun and stress-relieving activities for kids and let us know what you think.
+Tag your results with us on Instagram at @lovinglifetoday_.

 #1) Rainbow Fish